adfras/LitSearchTemplate/README.md

 # Generalised Scholarly Search Pipeline

 Reusable tooling for harvesting, downloading, and citing literature for **any** research topic.
-The project abstracts the bespoke “Bayesian avatars” workflow into a configuration-driven engine that you can run end-to-end with a single command.
+The project wraps a configurable multi-provider search workflow into an engine you can run end-to-end with a single command.

 - **Harvester**: Pulls ranked candidates from OpenAlex, Google Scholar (via Serper), and other configured providers using configurable query plans.
 - **Downloader**: Grabs deterministic open-access PDFs and any direct links surfaced by OpenAlex/arXiv metadata before fanning out through Serper-driven search + scraping (no credentials stored in the repo).